tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### ResponseQualifier

 - Name: bdqffdq:ResponseQualifier
-- Definition: A ReportConcept to which additional Assertions providing additional information beyond that of ResponseResult from the execution of the Specification of a DataQualityNeed are attached.
+- Definition: A bdqffdq:ReportConcept to which additional bdqffdq:Assertions providing additional information beyond that of bdqffdq:ResponseResult from the execution of the bdqffdq:Specification of a bdqffdq:DataQualityNeed are attached.
 - SubClass Of: ReportConcept

 ********************